How to Make Roasted Tomatoes in the Air Fryer

 Nutrition Information

-- Drizzle with a bit of extra virgin olive oil and serve with crusty bread or crackers
+- Drizzle with olive oil and serve with crusty bread or crackers

-- Finely chop fresh basil and serve with goat cheese or mozzarella
+- Serve with fresh basil and goat cheese or mozzarella

-- Crush the tomatoes and use them like pasta sauce or tomato sauce.
+- Crush slightly and use like a quick tomato sauce

 Common questions